PowerDNS/pdns/docs/manpages/pdns_control.1.rst

 Restart the nameserver so it reloads its configuration.
 Only works when the server is running in guardian mode.

+flush
+^^^^^

+Flush all backend data to stable storage.
+There is usually no such data during regular operation, unless the LMDB backend is used with :ref:`setting-lmdb-write-notification-update` set to ``no``.

 list
 ^^^^